slub/ocrd_kitodo/docs/getting-started.md

 ```

 The OCR-D Manager module contains the homonymous OCR-D Manager and the OCR-D Monitor.
 The OCR-D Manager mediates between Kitodo.Production and OCR-Controller on system level.
-This process is saved as job.
+This process is saved as job information file.
 The OCR-D Monitor provides a web interface to view running or already completed jobs and their workflow and in the future also to manage workflows and trigger or rerun jobs.

 In addition to Kitodo.Production and Kitodo.Presentation or other applications can also be linked to the OCR-D Manager.